Presentation: Fetus with ultrasound features suggestive of a chromosomal syndrome

 What do you need to do?

-- The requesting clinician will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which, out of the list of tests available, is relevant for the clinical scenario and phenotype.
+- The relevant team will refer to the National Genomic Test Directory to determine which tests are relevant for the clinical scenario and phenotype.

-- Where there are concerns regarding an atypical phenotype, the following may be considered:
+- Where there are concerns regarding an atypical phenotype, the following tests may be considered.

 - R22.1 Genome-wide common aneuploidy testing; and